 - Have a high school diploma or its equivalent

-- Undergo a certain number of hours of supervised training at an accredited school
+- Undergo a certain number of hours of supervised training

 During our Hybrid* Online Comprehensive Laser Course, you will receive online classroom laser training with a variety of instructors and live demonstrations with several hours on each modality.
 Modalities include Laser Hair Removal, Photofacial, Laser Skin Rejuvenation, Radiofrequency Skin Rejuvenation, Coolsculpting, Cellulite Reduction, Tattoo Removal, Radiofrequency Skin Tightening, and Microneedling.
 You may even complete the course in as little as two weeks.

 Many cosmetic laser technicians choose to focus on one or two specializations.
 Usually, this is more than enough to be profitable, given the high demand and built-in clientele for laser treatments.